cqse/teamscale-custom-check-sample/README.md

 ### Developing Custom Checks with IntelliJ IDEA

-Open the project in IntelliJ IDEA.
+You can import the project into IntelliJ IDEA using _File_ > _Open_.
+Then, when asked, select _Open as:_ _Maven Project_.
-You will then find the sample custom check (`SampleCheck`) in the `src/main/java` directory.
+When the import is finished, you will find the sample custom check (`SampleCheck`) in the `src/main/java` directory.

 ### Developing Custom Checks with Eclipse

 You can import the project into Eclipse using _File_ > _Import_ > _Maven_ > _Existing Maven projects_.
-You will then find the sample custom check (`SampleCheck`) in the `src/main/java` directory.
+When the import is finished, you will find the sample custom check (`SampleCheck`) in the `src/main/java` directory.

 ## Documentation